The Best Homemade Pumpkin Spice Latte

 It’s easy to make your own PSL at home.
 Here’s a quick explanation of what you will need.
 The full recipe is below.

-Milk — Use dairy or non-dairy milk.
-I love using homemade oat milk, but coconut or almond milk are also delicious.
+• Milk — Use dairy or non-dairy milk.
+I love using homemade oat milk, but coconut or almond milk is also delicious.

-Pumpkin Puree — You can use canned puree or make your own.
+• Pumpkin Puree — You can use canned puree or make your own.
 Here’s our recipe for homemade pumpkin puree.
 It’s quite simple to make!
+If you make your own puree, you also get to roast pumpkin seeds!

-Vanilla and Pumpkin Pie Spice— A little vanilla extract goes a long way and it makes the latte so tasty.
+• Vanilla & Pumpkin Pie Spice— A little vanilla extract goes a long way and it makes the latte so tasty.
 For the spices, use a store-bought blend or make your own.
 Here’s our simple pumpkin pie spice blend.

-Whipped Cream — This is completely optional, but I love it!
+• Whipped Cream — This is optional, but I love it!
+Here’s how to make whipped cream or for a non-dairy option, make coconut whipped cream.

-Start by heating the milk, pumpkin puree, sugar, pumpkin pie spices, and vanilla extract on the stove.
+Warm Gently: Heat the milk, pumpkin puree, sugar, pumpkin pie spices, and vanilla extract on the stove over medium heat.
+Slowly heating the mixture prevents scolding the milk but helps the sugar to melt.

 More Pumpkin Recipes